johanson/irur/irur/README.md

 $ fab -l
 Available commands:

-api     Starts a node server for backend api build   Compiles and minifies for production deploy  Compiles and uploads the project to your HA server for Docker lint    Lints and fixes files serve   Compiles and hot-reloads for development
+api      Starts a node server for backend api build    Compiles and minifies for production
+deploy:  Compiles and uploads the project to your HA server for Docker
+         :param bump: Bump addons version number before pushing to remote server, defaults to `True`
+         :type  bump: bool, optional
+lint    Lints and fixes files
+serve   Compiles and hot-reloads for development
 ```